cowienduckie/datacamp-downloader/README.md

 ## Update

+I have fixed this tool a little bit from TRoboto's version in order to run with newer Python and package versions.
+To build and run locally, please go to [Development](#development) section.

 Datacamp Downloader V3.2 is now available.
 The major change is that the tool now uses selenium for the backend.
 See changelog for version [3.0](https://github.com/TRoboto/datacamp-downloader/pull/39), [3.1](https://github.com/TRoboto/datacamp-downloader/pull/42) and [3.2](https://github.com/TRoboto/datacamp-downloader/pull/47).